 Faery: Legends of Avalon is a Fantasy RPG by Spiders.
 It was their first solo game, being released in 2010 for Xbox 360, PS3, and Windows.
-The game is available on Steam.Faeries were once closely connected to the mortal world, but now find themselves being forgotten, and the places they inhabit are beset by problems.
+The game is available on Steam, and a free demo can be found in the PlayStation store.Faeries were once closely connected to the mortal world, but now find themselves being forgotten, and the places they inhabit are beset by problems.
 The customizable player character is a faery who is woken by the king of the faeries to do something about it.
-This involves travelling to several different mythical locations (a giant three, a ghost ship, and a city of djinn) and solving problems afflicting them.As is fitting for faeries, players move around each map by flying — the levels are as spread out vertically as they are horizontally.
+This involves traveling to several different mythical locations (a giant tree, a ghost ship, and a city of djinn) and solving problems afflicting them.As is fitting for faeries, players move around each map by flying — the levels are as spread out vertically as they are horizontally.
 There's free movement during exploration, while for combat, there's a turn-based system similar to that often found in Eastern RPGs.

 Faery: Legends of Avalon contains examples of :